Dr Karl Heeks

 Professor Klaus McDonald-Maier

 Klaus is the founding CEO of Metrarc and responsible for all aspects of the company including strategy and growth.
 He is an internationally recognized expert in embedded system, system-on-chip technologies and encryption and security technology.
-He is Professor in the School of Computer Science and Electronic Engineering at the University of Essex and holds visiting positions at the University of Kent, the University of Jena and NASA’s Jet Propulsion Labs.
+He is Professor in the School of Computer Science and Electronic Engineering at the University of Essex and holds visiting positions at the University of Kent and NASA’s Jet Propulsion Labs.
 He has received significant funding for his research work from EU, EPSRC and industrial sources as well as several proof-of-concept awards.
-Klaus is founding Chief Scientist of UltraSoC Technologies (which he founded with Karl) a developer of silicon IP for the semiconductor industry where he shaped early technology development and commercialization and helped raise over $10 million in VC funding.
+Klaus is founding Chief Scientist of UltraSoC Technologies (which he founded with Karl) a developer of silicon IP for the semiconductor industry where he shaped early technology development and commercialization and helped raise over $15 million in VC funding.
 He has authored over 180 papers and holds 12 granted patents.

-Dr Gareth Howells
+Professor Gareth Howells

 Gareth is the founding CTO of Metrarc and leads the technical program.
-Gareth is a Reader in Secure Electronic Systems at the University of Kent where his research interests focus on security and pattern recognition fields.
+Gareth is a Professor of Secure Electronic Systems at the University of Kent where his research interests focus on security and pattern recognition fields.
 He has lead several large and complex international research and development programs.
 He has developed a generalized document security system and has done substantial work on the initial investigation and development of techniques for the direct generation of encryption keys from ICMetric samples.
 Gareth is an internationally recognized expert in security for electronic systems and has received substantial funding from the EU, EPSRC and industrial sources as well as software related proof-of-concept funding from finance South East.
 He has authored numerous publications and several patents.